Greetings,

 It is another thing altogether to voluntarily take on this role.
 To

-embrace another with these challenges as you have done.
+embrace another with these challenges as you are choosing to do.
 I firmly believe,

 based on my own experience but also from meeting countless others in